Nazeeh21/Meshare/README.md

 Easy to hop in any discussion going on any question (error):smile:.

+It can also display your [Github Activity](https://github.com) more conviniently:star_struck:.

 ## Usage
 For using Meshare, you need to log in or signup using [GitHub](https://github.com).